 WHO Growth Chart Calculator

-Percentile shows how a child compares to other children of the same age and gender.
-For example, if a child is in the 60th percentile for height, 60% of children their age are shorter.
+A percentile compares a child to other children of the same age and sex.
+The 60th percentile for height, for example, means 60 percent of children that age are shorter and 40 percent are taller.

 | Z-score | Classification |